yangboz/glowing-octo-spice/README.md

 glowing-octo-spice
 ==================

-Things to A/B test with POC,also a DEMO on "sana"-AS3 skeleton project.
+Things to A/B test with POC,also a DEMO on "sansa" (https://github.com/yangboz/glowing-octo-sansa) -AS3 skeleton project.

 API: http://api.shephertz.com/app42-docs/multivariate-ab-testing/